 Hot flashes are the most frequent symptom of menopause and can result in a feeling of heat, a flushed face or neck, or sweating.
 Many women experience night sweats, which are hot flashes that come on during the night, and can make it difficult to sleep.
 Avoiding certain triggers of hot flashes can help, like stress, caffeine, alcohol, spicy foods, or tight clothing.

 The changes in hormones can cause changes in your mood and can worsen existing anxiety or depression.
 Forgetfulness can stem from this additional stress.
 Women should contact a doctor if they have been feeling down for an extended period of time or think they are forgetting things too often.

 The skin around the vagina can become drier during and after menopause because of the drop in estrogen levels, which can cause sex to be painful.
 [MonaLisa Touch is a treatment that stimulates new collagen to improve vaginal dryness.]

 Postmenopause is the period after menopause when a woman hasn’t had her period for 12 months.
 The symptoms related to menopause gradually improve for most women.
 However, because of the lower level of estrogen, postmenopausal women are at an increased risk of certain health problems, including osteoporosis and heart disease.
 It’s important to continue to see your OBGYN for routine exams and tests even after menopause.

-Schedule an Appointment for Menopause Management in Leesburg, VA
+Schedule a Consultation for Menopause Management in Leesburg, VA

 Stay on top of your health during the transition into menopause, and discuss any symptoms you’re experiencing with our gynecologist at All About Women.
-If you are experiencing symptoms of menopause and would like to discuss your management options, please call (703) 437-0001 or request an appointment online to schedule your visit at our gynecology offices in Leesburg, Reston, or Dulles.
-You can also book an appointment online.
+If you are experiencing symptoms of menopause and would like to discuss your management options, please call (703) 437-0001 or request an appointment online to schedule your visit at our gynecology offices in Leesburg, Reston, or Dulles, VA.